stepanz70/Sushi-Card-htmlcss-1/en/step_4.md

 ![Example of HTML tags](images/egFirstTags.png)

 --- challenge ---
-## Challenge: Add some more text of your own
+## Challenge: add some more text of your own

-- Try adding a new paragraph or heading to your page using some of these tags.
+- Try adding a new paragraph or heading to your page using some of the tags you've learned about.

 --- hints ---

 --- hint ---
-When you want to put text on a page, you need to put it in between two **tags** that tell your browser how to display your text.
-For example, the `<p> </p>` tags tell the browser it is a new paragraph of text.
-The `<h1> </h1>` tags tell it that the text is a heading.
+When you want to put text on a page, you need to put it in between two tags that tell your browser how to display your text.
+For example, the `<p> </p>` tags tell the browser that whatever is in between them is a new paragraph of text, and the `<h1> </h1>` tags tell it that the text in between is a heading.

-A **browser** is the program you use to look at websites, for example Chrome or Firefox.
 --- /hint ---

 --- hint ---